Montralis/geoJson_converter/README.md

-# Circle Insertion Tool
+# Geojson Helper Tool

-The Circle Insertion Tool is a Python program that allows you to insert circles between specified points in polygonal geometries stored in a GeoJSON file.
+The Geojson Tool is a Python program that allows you to do differnt operations to polygonal geometries stored in a GeoJSON file.

+One is to insert Circles between points.

+Other is to merge multipolygon to one large.

 Before:
 ![Example Image](img/before.PNG)